sineadenglish/early-diet-longevity/README.txt

-This is the information file for the code used in the paper "Does nutrition early in life affect longevity?
+This is the information file for the code used in the paper "Does early-life diet affect longevity?
 A meta-analysis across experimental studies".

 Any comments or questions, please contact Sinead English: sineadenglish[at]cantab[dot]net